Aloshi/EmulationStation/THEMES.md

 Advanced Features
 =================

 It is recommended that if you are writing a theme you launch EmulationStation with the `--debug` and `--windowed` switches.
 This way you can read error messages without having to check the log file.
-You can also reload the current gamelist view with `Ctrl-R` if `--debug` is specified.
+You can also reload the current gamelist view and system view with `Ctrl-R` if `--debug` is specified.

 ### The `<include>` tag